course-details-portlet

 • Group project

 All compulsory exercises must be approved and assessment methods must be passed to pass the course.
-In the event of failure, the course must be taken again at the next ordinary completion of the course.
+If retaking the course, it must be taken again at the next ordinary completion of the course.

 Specific conditions